Surgeon General warns pregnant women and teens not to smoke marijuana

 The U.S. Surgeon General, Dr. Jerome Adams, says the newer marijuana strains are much more potent.
 No amounts used by pregnant women or teens are safe.

-For moms who are suffering with morning sickness, experts say there safer alternatives.
+For moms who are suffering from morning sickness, experts say there are safer alternatives.
 Dr. MacCallum noted, “If they are using [marijuana] for things like nausea, we have lots of good alternatives behaviorally, over the counter — and also prescription — that can help with nausea and vomiting in pregnancy.”

 Along with decreased memory and motor functions, teens and pregnant women who use marijuana can also experience anxiety, agitation, and paranoia.
 More than thirty states have legalized some form of marijuana.